 What is a Tongue Cleaner?

 A tongue cleaner is a small tool you can use to remove bacteria, food debris, and dead cells from your tongue’s surface.
 They come in various materials, like plastic and stainless steel, and can be found at most pharmacies or even handed out at dental offices.
-Most people overlook using a tongue cleaner, but it’s actually a huge step in keeping your mouth clean and fresh.
+Most people overlook using a tongue cleaner, but it’s actually a huge step in maintaining fresh breath all day.

 Leading dental experts agree that tongue cleaning helps clear bacterial build-up, which can lead to several oral and even systemic health issues.
 The surface of the tongue, especially the back part, is a bacterial breeding ground, and if it’s not addressed, it can lead to bad breath, plaque, and other dental issues.